-If you want to know how this works, click here.
+If you want to know how this condensation polymerization works, click here.

 Another kind of nylon is nylon 6.
 It's a lot like nylon 6,6 except that it only has one kind of carbon chain, which is six atoms long.

-A family of nylons with their own page are aramids.
+A family of very different nylons with much better properties have their own page at aramids.